Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

-\begin{customprop}{5.3} Let $(T,X_{0})$ as before.
+\begin{prop} Let $(T,X_{0})$ as before.
 Suppose $T$ has a terminal branch $T_{v}$ of type (b).
-Then the local dynamic on $T_{v}$ does not use the long periodic sequences $(I)$ and $(J)$.
-In particular, the exact blinking sequence of $v^{-}$ is generated by digraph (B2) in Figure \ref{branchorbit_root_fig}. \end{customprop}
+Then the local dynamic on $T_{v}$ does not use the long periodic sequences $\eqref{I}$ and $\eqref{J}$.
+In particular, the exact blinking sequence of $v^{-}$ is generated by digraph (B2) in Figure \ref{branchorbit_root_fig}. \end{prop}

-\begin{proof} Suppose for contrary that sequences $(I)$ and $(J)$ do appear.
-This means $v^{-}$ have blinking gap from one of the four edge weights in Figure \ref{branchorbit_root_fig} (B1).
+\begin{proof} Suppose on the contrary that sequences \eqref{I} and \eqref{J} do appear.
+This means $v^{-}$ has a blinking gap from one of the four edge weights in Figure \ref{branchorbit_root_fig} (B1).
 We are going to show that $T_{v}$ is the only branch rooted at $v^{-}$ and $v^{-}$ has at most two leaves.
 The assertion then easily follows.
-Indeed, in the last 6 iterations in both sequences (I) and (J), $v^{-}$ must be pulled at least four times.
+Indeed, in the last 6 iterations in both sequences \textbf{\eqref{I}} and \eqref{J}, $v^{-}$ must be pulled at least four times.
 Since $v$ does not pull $v^{-}$ during this period, its parent $v^{--}$ and two other leaves cannot provide this.

-\qquad We first show that $v^{-}$ has at most two leaves.
+We first show that $v^{-}$ has at most two leaves.
 Suppose not.
 By Proposition \ref{kstar_orbit}, the 3-star centered at $v^{-}$ has local dynamics given by Figure \ref{starorbit_fig} (a) or (c).
 Suppose the former.
 Then the blinking sequence of $v^{-}$ is of the form $12+6k_{1}, 12+6k_{2},\cdots$.
 Among the weights in Figure \ref{branchorbit_root_fig} (B1), the edge weight 18 of (IJ) is the only one of that form, and the following blinking gap of $v^{-}$ should be either 16 of (JJ), 14 of (JI), or their refinements.
-The first two are not of the prescribed form, so it must be their refinements.
+The first two are not of the prescribed form, so they must be their refinements.
 In Figure \ref{branchorbit_root_fig} (B2), the edge (IJ) in the coarsened diagram (B1) corresponds to the node $Y$ and edge (YW) combined.
-Thus any refined blinking gap of $v^{-}$ must use the node weight 7 at $W$ in diagram (B2), which also conflicts with the prescribed form.
+Thus any refined blinking gap of $v^{-}$ must use the node weight 7 at $W$ in the diagram (B2), which also conflicts with the prescribed form.
 Hence $v^{-}$ and its leaves cannot have local dynamics given by Figure \ref{starorbit_fig} (a).